-Oak Ridge Chorus
+Oak Ridge Chorus rehearsing

 Welcome to the Oak Ridge Chorus!

-During the 2019–2020 75th Anniversary Season, chorus performances with the Oak Ridge Symphony Orchestra are The Free Family Concert, Celebration of Our Past & Future, and Native Lands.
-Chorus-only concerts are Gloria! and Leap Year & Light Opera!
+During the 2019–2020 75th Anniversary Season, chorus performances with the Oak Ridge Symphony Orchestra were The Free Family Concert, and Celebration of Our Past & Future.
+Native Lands was postponed indefinitely.
+Chorus-only concerts were Gloria! and Leap Year & Light Opera!
 During the 2018–2019 season, members of the Oak Ridge Chorus performed for the Dedication of the Peace Pavilion & First Ringing of the International Friendship Bell attended by the Consul General of Japan and numerous state and local dignitaries.

-The chorus rehearses weekly on Monday evenings throughout the season, and is an excellent opportunity to meet other music lovers in the community.
+The chorus typically rehearses weekly on Monday evenings throughout the season, and is an excellent opportunity to meet other music lovers in the community.
 All are welcome!
 No audition!
 Dues: $30; students $15.
 For more information about joining the chorus or volunteering for its activities, please contact the ORCMA office at (865) 483-5569 or e-mail email@example.com.
 And remember to Like Us and Follow Us on Facebook – https://www.facebook.com/OakRidgeChorus/ to stay up to date on all our concerts and activities.

 ORCMA welcomed Brenda Luggie as its new Choral Director beginning with the 2020–2021 season and is strategically leading the Chorus through the health pandemic.
 Luggie, who is Choral Director and Professor of Music at Roane State Community College (RSCC) is an active performer and conductor, and serves as the director of Roane Choral Society and volunteer director of the Roane Choral Society Children’s Choir.